9am Said Eucharist

 For more information email firstname.lastname@example.org

 These are held once a month during term times, usually on the second Sunday of each month.
 The aim is to bring all generations together in worship, with all ages contributing to the leadership and involved in the service – reading lessons, poems or prayers; supporting the sermon; playing in the band; or handing out books and collecting the collections.
 These services cover a broad range of themes, including the environment, refugees, identity and Mothering Sunday.
-It uses a variation of the liturgy, but always includes a Eucharist.
+It uses a variation of the liturgy, but always includes Communion.
 If you want further information, or want to volunteer your skills, please contact us.

 We look forward to welcoming you to our church and community soon!